T-Ray (comics): Fictional character biography

 T-Ray is seen hanging out at the Hellhouse, a place where Deadpool and other mercenaries get their assignments.
 Deadpool and T-Ray are constantly battling to show who is the bigger man, as well as the better mercenary.
 During these verbal conflicts, T-Ray typically makes vague threats while Deadpool retorts with 1980s pop-culture references.
-Several scenes show that T-Ray is a sadistic, remorseless killer; he was the sole mercenary at the Hellhouse willing to take an assignment that involved the killing of children in a gruesome manner.
-During a scene where T-Ray is meditating naked between the bodies of his victims, several names tattooed on his back are seen, all but one with an "X" through them.
-The last name not crossed off is "Wilson", Deadpool's real name.
+T-Ray is shown to be a sadistic, remorseless killer who has no qualms against killing children.
+As T-Ray is meditating naked between the bodies of his victims, several names tattooed on his back are seen, all but one with an "X" through them.
+The last name not crossed off is Wade Wilson, Deadpool's real name.

 T-Ray and Deadpool come into conflict at the Hellhouse and T-Ray ups the ante by burning off Wade's mask.
 The insane killer Typhoid Mary is freed by Wade during this time and Wade, inspired by his friend Siryn's attempts to redeem him, tries to redeem Typhoid Mary.
-He fails and Mary proves that he hasn't become the hero he thinks.
+He fails and Mary proves that he has not become the hero he thinks.
 Deadpool falls into a deep depression, becoming more aggressive and anti-social.
 He tries to ask Siryn for help in his own way: by starting a fight with her friend Warpath.
 Siryn is disgusted with Deadpool's behaviour and leaves, while Deadpool tries to drown his sorrow with alcohol.
 He wakes up to see Siryn and they spend the night, but when he wakes up it turns out to be Typhoid Mary in disguise.

-Returning home, Deadpool tries to find support with his friends Blind Al and Weasel, but he's unable to find Weasel at the Hellhouse.
-T-Ray appears and challenges Deadpool for a fight.
-Returning home Deadpool finds Weasel and Blind Al (It is important to know that Deadpool at this time had various mental disorders.
-One of them was that he didn't allow anybody else in his home except for Blind Al, whom he kept completely isolated from the outside world.
-Any hint of intruders and he would fly into a murderous rage.).
-Deadpool turns on the two and leaves them locked up in the Box: a dark room filled with sharp objects.
-He then returns for the fight with T-Ray, but recent events have destroyed Deadpool's tenuous grip on his sanity and T-Ray, revealing his formidable magical abilities, defeats him with ease.
-Even a counterattack by Deadpool which pierces T-Ray's heart is unable to kill him.
-T-Ray merely responds: "I haven't had a heart for a long time...
-Not since you tore mine out."
-T-Ray leaves Deadpool, broken both in body and spirit.
-He meets up with Typhoid Mary, who had been working with T-Ray all the time.
-He returns to the Hellhouse and proclaims himself the new top dog.